+Sweat.
+Let’s talk about it for a quick second.
 I am a yoga teacher in Europe, but am doing all of my training in the US.
-One of the biggest differences between these two cultures in terms of practicing yoga is the perspiration.
-When I’m in LA, every class I go to is given in a slightly heated room, usually around 28° celsius (82° fahrenheit), and it's a given that people will sweat.
-I thought I wasn’t the sweating type and I find that when I walk out of those classes, I look like I’ve just stepped out of a shower.
+One of the biggest differences that I’ve noticed between European and North American yoga cultures is the element of sweat.
+When I’m in Los Angeles, every class I go to is held in a slightly heated room, usually around 28° celsius (82° fahrenheit), and it's a given that people will sweat.
+I thought I wasn’t the sweating type until I found myself walking out of these slightly heated classes looking like I’ve just stepped out of a shower.

 So let’s talk about the good effects of sweating: